Slavery in Qatar: Unsolved problem

-Officially, slavery in Qatar was abolished in the middle of the last century, but the conditions in which many workers who prepare the country for the World Cup live and work look almost like slavery.
-Recently, migrant workers working in Qatar were allowed to change the company they work for.
-Previously, it was necessary to obtain an employer's permission for this.
-In addition, permission from the employer is required for the worker to leave the country.
-Without it, a foreign migrant worker simply cannot go anywhere.
+Officially, slavery in Qatar was abolished in the middle of the 20th century, but the conditions in which many workers who prepared the country for the FIFA World Cup lived and worked look almost like slavery.
+It was for long necessary for a migrant worker in Qatar to obtain an employer's permission to change the company worked for; this restriction was abolished in 2020.
+In addition, a worker cannot leave the country without permission from their employer.

 In some ways, it all resembles slavery, even at the official level, only with more correct formulations.

-According to the Global Slavery Index (created by the Walk Free Foundation, an international group of experts on combating slavery and human trafficking with the assistance of the Gallup research company), there are more than 30 thousand people in modern slavery in Qatar.
-This is one of the worst indicators in the world.
+According to the Global Slavery Index (created by the Walk Free Foundation, an international group of experts on combating slavery and human trafficking with the assistance of the Gallup research company), it estimates there are more than 30 thousand people in modern slavery in Qatar, with an estimated 6.8 out of 1,000 people enslaved, ranking #60 most slaves in per capita numbers, and with one of the highest ratios of slavery prevalence per GDP per capita.

-Kafala is the main wildness of modern Qatar.
-This is something like serfdom.
-According to this system, employers legally forbade foreigners to go home.
-To leave Qatar, people needed to get an exit visa.

 In 2016, Qatar officially announced the abolition of kafala, but introduced an alternative.
 The employer was left with the right to decide whether to let foreign employees go home.
 If the employee and the authorities cannot find a compromise, the case is considered by the appeals commission.